williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 The high-level overview of validating an access token looks like this:

+- Retrieve and parse your Okta JSON Web Keys (JWK), which should be checked periodically and cached by your application.
+- Decode the access token, which is in JSON Web Token format.
+- Verify the signature used to sign the access token
-- Parse the
+- Verify the claims found inside the access token

- verify the following:

-- The JWT itself is well-formed.
-For more on this see the JWT spec: https://tools.ietf.org/html/rfc7519#section-7.2
-- The `iss` (issuer) claim matches the identifier of your Authorization Server.
-- The `aud` (audience) claim is the value configured in the Authorization Server.
-- The `cid` (client ID) claim is your client id.
-4. The signature of the Access Token according to JWS using the algorithm specified in the JWT `alg` header property.
-Use the public keys provided by Okta via the Get Keys endpoint.
-5. The expiry time (from the `exp` claim) has not already passed.

-## How to Validate the Signature Using the JWKs

-JSON Web Key - (`jwks_uri`)there is a /keys endpoint

-Step 4 involves downloading the public JWKS from Okta (specified by the `jwks_uri` property in the Authorization Server metadata.
-The result of this call is a JSON Web Key set.
+### Retrieve The JSON Web Keys

+The JSON Web Keys (JWK) need to be retrieved from your [Okta Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html), though your application should have them cached.
+Specifically, your Authorization Server's Metadata endpoint contains the `jwks_uri`, which you can use to get the JWK.

+> For more information about retrieving this metadata, see [Retrieve Authorization Server Metadata](https://developer.okta.com/docs/api/resources/oauth2.html#retrieve-authorization-server-metadata).

+### Decode the Access Token

+You will have to decode the access token, which is in JWT format.
+Here are a few examples of how to do this:

+(jakub.todo)

+### Verify the Token's Signature

-Each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the Access Token header.
+You verify the access token's signature by matching the key that was used to sign in with one of the key's you retrieved from your Okta Authorization Server's JWK endpoint.
+Specifically, each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the Access Token header.

-The Access Token is signed by an RSA private key, and we publish the future signing key well in advance.
-However, in an emergency situation you can still stay in sync with Okta’s key rotation.
-Have your application check the `kid`, and if it has changed and the key is missing from the local cache, check the `jwks_uri` value in the Authorization Server metadata and you can go back to the `jwks_uri` to get keys again from Okta.
+If the `kid` claim does not match, it is possible that the signing keys have changed.
+Check the `jwks_uri` value in the Authorization Server metadata and try retrieving the keys again from Okta.

 Please note the following:

-- For security purposes, Okta automatically rotates the keys used to sign the token.
+- For security purposes, Okta automatically rotates keys used to sign the token.
 - The current key rotation schedule is four times a year.
 This schedule can change without notice.
 - In case of an emergency, Okta can rotate keys as needed.
-- Okta always publishes keys to the JWKS.
+- Okta always publishes keys to the `jwks_uri`.
-- To save the network round trip, your app can cache the JWKS response locally.
-The standard HTTP caching headers are used and should be respected.
+- To save the network round trip, your app should cache the `jwks_uri` response locally.
+The [standard HTTP caching headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) are used and should be respected.
-- The administrator can switch the Authorization Server key rotation mode to MANUAL by updating the Authorization Server and then control when to rotate the keys.
+- The administrator can switch the Authorization Server key rotation mode by updating the Authorization Server's `rotationMode` property.
+For more information see the API Reference: [Authorization Server Credentials Signing Object](https://developer.okta.com/docs/api/resources/oauth2.html#authorization-server-credentials-signing-object).

-- Keys used to sign tokens automatically rotate and should always be resolved dynamically against the published JWKS.
-Your app can fail if you hardcode public keys in your applications.
-Be sure to include key rollover in your implementation.
+### Verify the Claims

+You should verify the following:

+- The `iss` (issuer) claim matches the identifier of your Okta Authorization Server.
+- The `aud` (audience) claim is the value configured in the Authorization Server.
+- The `cid` (Client ID) claim is your application's Client ID.
+- The `exp` (Expiry Time) claim is the time at which this token will expire.
+You should make sure that this has not already passed.

+## Validating A Token Remotely With Okta

-Alternatively, you can also validate an Access or Refresh Token using the Token Introspection endpoint: https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request
+Alternatively, you can also validate an Access or Refresh Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
+This endpoint takes your token as a URL query and returns back a simple JSON response with a boolean `active` property.

 ## Code Samples

+(jakub.todo) This may not be a great name for this section.